 How to work out how much you can afford to borrow for a mortgage

-If you are hoping to get a mortgage to buy a home, various factors go into how lenders work out how much you can borrow, for example, how much you earn and the size of your deposit.
+We hear this question a lot: 'How much can I borrow?'
+If you are hoping to get a mortgage to buy a home, various factors go into how lenders work out how much you could borrow, for example, each applicant's income, deposit amount, and credit score.

 What mortgage can I get with my salary?

 Your salary will have a large impact on the amount of money you’ll be able to borrow for a mortgage.
 Generally speaking, banks and building societies can offer four to five times the annual income of the applicant(s).

 If you’re buying alone, for example, and earn £30k per year, you could be offered up to £150k.

 How many people will be paying into the mortgage?
 A second applicant—whether a partner, family member, or friend—will increase the annual income of the household.